iina/iina/README.md

 3. Open `.xcworkspace` file using Xcode 10.

-There's a bug in cocoapods 1.5.*, so that you cannot complie IINA with it.
+There's a bug in cocoapods 1.5.*, so that you cannot compile IINA with it.
 Thankfully the bug was fixed in their master branch.
 We are using pre-release of cocoapods (currently 1.6.0 beta2) to avoid that bug.
 You can install the pre-release version of cocoapods via
 ```
 sudo gem install cocoapods --pre
 ```